 The notes will be secured on a portfolio of People’s Republic of China domestic climate aligned bonds held by Bank of China.

 This is a landmark transaction since it is the first international note issue by a Chinese entity that is secured by onshore assets.
 The transaction features an international green bond issue secured by green bonds that are traded on the China interbank bond market.

-team advising Bank of China was led by Capital Markets partners Andrew Carmichael, William Liu, Victor Wan and Michael Ng, and Managing Associates Sherry Cui, Leo Pan and Wayne Huang.
+The Linklaters team advising Bank of China was led by Capital Markets partners Andrew Carmichael, William Liu, Victor Wan and Michael Ng, and Managing Associates Sherry Cui, Leo Pan and Wayne Huang.
 Managing Associate Sherry Cui played a key role in the execution of the transaction.

 “The Notes allows a broader range of international investors to gain access to the rapidly growing Chinese green bond market while at the same time, offering cheaper funding for the Issuer given the enhanced credit rating," Ng said.